apigee/apigeetool-node/README.md

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
 By default, `apigeetool deploynodeapp` uses `default,secure`.

+`--bundled-dependencies`
+(optional) If specified, the source code will be uploaded with its `bundledDependencies` as defined in the `package.json`.

 ## <a name="deployhostedfunction"></a>deployhostedfunction

 Deploys a Hosted Function to Apigee Edge as an API proxy.
 With your Hosted Function deployed to Edge, you can take advantage of Edge features like security, quotas, caching, analytics, trace tool, and more.